LinResearchGroup-NCSU/mIDEA_Model/README.md

 Directly fits the residue–nucleotide interaction matrix γ(a, n) using quantitative protein–methylated DNA binding data.
 Experimental signals are mapped onto geometric features of the protein–DNA interface to yield a more direct representation of methylation-dependent interaction patterns.

 This repository demonstrates the modeling of the strong *methyl-minus* specificity of the MAX transcription factor using **strategy (i)**, the primary optimization approach in mIDEA.
-Comprehensive manuscript-related resources—including both training and testing datasets, the full implementation of strategy (ii), and all visualization scripts—are available in the `RAW/` directory.
+Note.
+Essential resources (implementation of strategy (ii), representative results, and visualization scripts) are provided in the RAW/ archive.
+Owing to GitHub’s file size restrictions, some intermediate data and auxiliary code are not included but can be made available upon request.

 ---